Truth value: Intuitionistic and constructive logic

 of a topological space as intuitionistic truth values, in which case the truth value of a formula expresses where the formula holds, not whether it holds.

 In realizability truth values are sets of programs, which can be understood as computational evidence of validity of a formula.
-For example, the truth value of the statement "for every number there is a prime larger than it" is the set of all programs that take as input a number $n$, and output a prime larger than $n$.
+For example, the truth value of the statement "for every number there is a prime larger than it" is the set of all programs that take as input a number n, and output a prime larger than n.

 In category theory, truth values appear as the elements of the subobject classifier.
-In particular, in a topos every formula of higher-order logic may be assigned a truth value in the subobject classifier.
+In particular, in an elementary topos every formula of higher-order logic may be assigned a truth value in the subobject classifier.

-Even though a Heyting algebra may have many elements, this should not be understood as there being truth values that are neither true nor false, because intuitionistic logic proves $\neg (p \neq \top \land p \neq \bot)$ ("it is not the case that $p$ is neither true nor false").
+Even though a Heyting algebra may have many elements, this should not be understood as there being truth values that are neither true nor false, because intuitionistic logic proves ¬(p ≠ ⊤ ∧ p ≠ ¬⊥) ("it is not the case that p is neither true nor false").

-In intuitionistic type theory, the Curry-Howard correspondence exhibits an equivalence of propositions and types, according to which validity is equivalent to inhabitation of a type.
+In intuitionistic type theory, the Curry–Howard correspondence exhibits an equivalence of propositions and types, according to which validity is equivalent to inhabitation of a type.